Green pond water won't hurt your fish. But that doesn't mean you have to live with it.

 At a Glance: How to Get Rid of Green Pond Water

-- Beneficial bacteria eat nitrites before green-water algae has a chance to thrive.
+- Beneficial bacteria consume nitrites before single cell green-water algae has a chance to thrive.

-- A regular regimen of beneficial bacteria will keep your water crystal-clear without the use of algaecides or UV clarifiers.
+- A healthy population of fresh beneficial bacteria will keep your water crystal-clear without the use of algaecides or UV clarifiers.

-Green-water algae is a single-cell organism that lives in the water and turns it pea-soup green.
-Your hand will disappear if you reach into the water, but you can't physically pick up the algae because it's too small.
+What is green water algae?
+Green water algae is a single-cell organism that lives in the water and turns it pea-soup green.
+Your hand might disappear if you reach into the water, but you can't physically pick up the single cell algae.
+It's just too small.
 (This is different from string algae, which is the gunk you can physically hold).

-The second key to growing beneficial bacteria in an Ecosystem Pond is to constantly add a little bit of extra bacteria on a regular basis.
+The second key to growing beneficial bacteria in an Ecosystem Pond is to constantly add a little dose of fresh bacteria on a regular basis.
 You can do this manually once per week using a pump bottle you buy from Splash, or you can take care of it automatically with autodosers.

 Once you have all that good bacteria in your pond, make sure you keep it there.
 Only clean your biofilter once a year - usually in the early spring, before the pond fully emerges from winter dormancy - so you don't wipe out established bacteria colonies.
 If you must clean it more often, gently rinse it with water from your pond to make the process as gentle as possible.